The Use Of Disease and Vaccines as a Tool For Colonization pt.2

 The Indian Ocean trade route was one of the most influential routes that was at its height between 1200-1400.
 Trade was exclusive to the Afro-Asian area that connected the Middle East, East Asia, India and Africa, fostering the exchange of goods, culture and knowledge.
 However, during the 1500’s, European nations interrupted this ancient trade route, initiating wars over lands and goods.
 Diseases like smallpox and cholera were weaponized during this conquest, particularly by the British, who used them to dismiss local customs as superstition under the guise to “civilize” and bring cleanliness to these cultures.

-Cholera as a weapon of colonization
+Cholera as a Weapon of Colonization

 Cholera ravaged the Indian Ocean trade, with five major epidemics occuring during British military campaigns against the Maratha Empire in the 19th century.
 The British exploited the epidemic by camping in sacred sites and ignoring caste rules, demeaning Hindu rituals for handling disease as superstition.
 Thereby, cholera widely spread, an opportunity for the British to let the poor die and alter the class structure to win the war by 1818.